hyperledger/besu-docs/docs/Tutorials/Kubernetes/Create-Cluster.md

 ## Local Clusters

-There are several options to create a local cluster.
+Use one of several options to create a local cluster.
 Select one listed below, or another that you are comfortable with.

 ### Minikube